glenacota/confluence_chunker/README.md

 If you plan to index the chunks into OpenSearch, here are the requirements:
 - Disable the cluster security features - notably, no authentication or fine-grained access control.
 - Set the environment variables `OPENSEARCH_HOST` and `OPENSEARCH_PORT` with the actual values.

+This repo includes a Docker compose file to spin up a cluster locally - instructions at the bottom of the document.

 ## Usage
 We use Python 3.12 for this application, so it must be installed in your system.
 For MacOS users, `brew install python@3.12` should suffice.